 Portable tanks must also show the lessee or owner's name.
 They must also display the shipping name of the contents on two opposing sides.
 The letters of the shipping name must be at least two inches tall on portable tanks with capacities of more than 1,000 gallons and one-inch tall on portable tanks with capacities of less than 1,000 gallons.
 The identification number must appear on each side and each end of a portable tank or other bulk packaging that hold 1,000 gallons or more and on two opposing sides, if the portable tank holds less than 1,000 gallons.
-The iden-
+The identification numbers must still be visible when the portable tank is on the motor vehicle.
+If they are not visible, you must display the identification number on both sides and ends of the motor vehicle.